KennethTrecy/web_template/README.md

 ### License
 The repository is licensed under [MIT-0].
-Since this is a template repository, you can remove license file if you want to use other license or you can use the template repository for a private template/project.
-You can run of the following below:
+Since this is a template repository, you can remove license file if you want to use other license, or you can use the template repository for a private template/project.
+You can run one of the following commands below:
 - Run `./revert_commits_to.ps1 strict` to revert the license back to MIT license.
 - Run `./revert_commits_to.ps1 remove` to remove the license completely.
 - Run `./revert_commits_to.ps1 retain` does nothing aside from informing you that license will be